 There are a number of differences between neoclassicism and romanticism, but the biggest tend to center on style, thematic focus, and the influence of emotion.
 The timing of when each movement was most popular is somewhat different, too, with neoclassical ideas usually appearing before the rise of the romantics.
 Neoclassicism — a product of the 18th century — is widely believed to have begun as an homage to the past.
 Individuals in this period valued the culture and creative works produced by storied civilizations like those in ancient Greece and Rome.
-Romanticism, on the other hand, arose in the 18th century as a response and an alternative to classicism.
-As such, this movement placed more focus on appreciation of the exotic and the different.
+Romanticism, on the other hand, arose in the 18th century as a response and an alternative to classicism, and as a result it placed more focus on appreciation of the exotic and the different.
 The two styles will sometimes overlap, and not all writers and thinkers adhere to all of either genre’s characteristics; in most cases, the differences between the two are more stark in theory than in practice.

 The subject matter and literary style is one of the most obvious places where works from the neoclassical versus the romantic period diverge.
-Neoclassical works faithfully adhered to past templates for structure.
+Neoclassical works typically adhere to past templates for structure.
 Romanticists, however, were more experimental in their literary approaches.
 For example, they were more likely to write poetry in unrhymed blank verse rather than the typical rhymed couplet structure characteristic of much neoclassical poetry.
 Romantic literature also used fantastic mythical or nature-focused images in many works such as Samuel Taylor Coleridge's poem "The Rime of the Ancient Mariner," whereas neoclassical authors and poets like John Dryden often emphasized historical periods or themes infused with moral lessons.

 Realism, or a focus on how things really are, is often at odds with idealism, or a fixation on how things might be, and how this tension is captured and conveyed is another important difference between the styles.
-Characters in neoclassical works were usually moderate and non-controversial, and plots adhered strongly to traditional themes.
-Meanwhile, romantic works idealized humans somewhat by promoting human innocence and the idea of a so-called noble savage unhindered by modern evils.
-Non-conformists and rebels were somewhat celebrated in romantic literature as well.
+Characters in neoclassical works are usually moderate and non-controversial, and plots tend to adhere strongly to traditional themes.
+Romantic works, conversely, more often idealize humans somewhat by promoting human innocence and the idea of a so-called “noble savage” unhindered by modern evils.
+Non-conformists and tended to be celebrated in romantic literature as well.

 These approaches also highlight the divergent emphasis in neoclassicism and romanticism concerning society and the individual.
 The human imagination and unique personal outlooks became cornerstones of written texts in romantic literature, particularly in the Romantic Era poetry made famous by William Wordsworth, Lord Byron, and others.
-Imagination was somewhat de-emphasized in neoclassical literature, however.
-Rather, writers used established literary forms — such as the essays and satires by authors like Alexander Pope — to analyze actual events and people.
+Imagination does tend to be somewhat de-emphasized in neoclassical literature, however.
+Writers more frequently used established literary forms — such as the essays and satires by authors like Alexander Pope — to analyze actual events and people.

-Another area in which neoclassicism and romanticism separated was the latter's focus on emotion and sentiment rather than reason.
+Another area in which the two styles diverge is the latter's focus on emotion and sentiment rather than reason.
 As a result, word choices and language often used more metaphorical and descriptive devices that would invoke various images and associations from the reader.
-Further, stories were often instilled with more drama and characters were more humanized to stir audience empathy.
-Neoclassical characters and plots were typically more conservative in nature, and also tend to more faithfully observe the propriety and cultural norms were faithfully observed.
+Further, stories are often instilled with more drama and characters were more humanized to stir audience empathy.
+Neoclassical characters and plots are typically more conservative in nature, and also tend to more faithfully observe the propriety and cultural norms of the time.